Helle Tem Cover

 star_border

-Its continuous curve is perfect for working wood and as well as a full tang the knife features a solid metal pommel that could be used for striking, grinding, and smashing if required.
+Its continuous curve is perfect for working wood, and as well as a full tang, the knife features a solid metal pommel that could be used for striking, grinding, and smashing if required.
 These features alone make this a very strong choice for a bushcraft knife.
 The A2 steel isn’t a ‘super steel’ but is perfectly adequate for a bushcraft knife and is easy to sharpen and maintain in the field.

-The Micarta handles are very robust and shaped to perfectly fit and fill the hand without any unnecessary contours, grooves, or finger guards which limit the versatility of knives for carving and whittling.
-These always make it difficult to adjust your grip and inevitably a handle that is contoured to be held in the fist will be less comfortable in a chest lever grip or other grips.
-Not so with this knife which can be comfortably held in just about any position.
+The Micarta handles are very robust and shaped to fit perfectly and fill the hand without any unnecessary contours, grooves, or finger guards, which limit the versatility of knives for carving and whittling.
+These always make it difficult to adjust your grip, and inevitably, a handle that is contoured to be held in the fist will be less comfortable in a chest lever grip or other grips.
+Not so with this knife, which can be comfortably held in just about any position.

 7. Tops TPUK-01 Tanimboca Puukko